Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/front-door/_index.md

 **Guidance**

-For most solutions, we recommend the use *either* Front Door *or* Traffic Manager, but not both.
+For most solutions, we recommend to use *either* Front Door *or* Traffic Manager, but not both.
 Azure Traffic Manager is a DNS-based load balancer.
 It sends traffic directly to your origin's endpoints.
 In contrast, Azure Front Door terminates connections at points of presence (PoPs) near to the client and establishes separate long-lived connections to the origins.
 The products work differently and are intended for different use cases.

 If you need content caching and delivery (CDN), TLS termination, advanced routing capabilities, or a web application firewall (WAF), consider using Front Door.
 For simple global load balancing with direct connections from your client to your endpoints, consider using Traffic Manager.